henriquelbk/henriquelbk/README.md

 - 🔭 I’m currently working on sales
 - 🌱 I’m currently learning JS, HTML and CSS
+- ✍ Interested in AI, Web3, Blockchain and it's applications
 - 💬 Ask me about anything